kiimesoft/kam/README.md

-# KAM - A web-based Windows Camera App
+# KAM - A web-based Windows Camera Preview App

 This app is built with vanilla JavaScript and uses the WebComponents API to create custom elements.
 It is a simple camera app that allows you to take pictures.